mikaelm1/mikaelm1.github.io/_posts/2017-02-21-github-api-tutorial.md

 });
 ```

 First, we make sure that the user is logged in and that they entered their username and name of repository.
 If not, we set an error message and redirect back to the home page.
 Otherwise, we construct the url `/repos/:owner/:repo/hooks` along with the types of events we want to subscribe to.
 There are many different event types to choose from and you can see them all [here](https://developer.github.com/webhooks/#events).
-Next we construct a callback url, which is the url we want GitHub to sent a notification to in the event that one of the events we subscribed to is triggered.
+Next we construct a callback url, which is the url we want GitHub to send a notification to in the event that one of the events we subscribed to is triggered.
 GitHub's webhooks will send a `POST` request and that is why our callback route is a `POST` route.
 All of these values will go into the body of our request, so we add them and send the `POST` request.
 If we don't get an error, we construct a `hook` object from the JSON body, redirect to the home page, and call a function that will test the new webhook:

 ```javascript
 function testWebhook(hook) {